KevinWithrow/QuizGame/README.md

 This is a fun little trivia quiz game about science and nature!
 It allows the player to login  with a username and answer a series of questions as it keeps your score.
 Come test your knowledge about the world!

 # How it works
 Once you log into the game, you will be supplied with a series of questions being pulled from an external trivia API.
+Then you are off to the races!

 # Technologies
 - I used HTML, CSS, and Javascript to create this application.